Decluttering vs Organizing: Expert Tips for your Home

 Where to Start: Decluttering First

-Donate (items in good condition but no longer needed)
+Donate: Items in good condition that no longer serve you

 Maintaining a Decluttered and Organized Home